3. Textures#

 Here we have defined a target called texture which is an integer used to refer to the texture.
 The texture is then generated and bound to this target using the glGenTextures() and glBindTexture() functions.

 We now need to load a image into our texture.
-To do this we are going to make use of the library stb_image which can be found in the common/ folder.
+To do this we are going to make use of the stb_image library, the header file for which can be found in the common/ folder.
 Enter the following code into your program.

 // Load texture image from file